 At the end of 2017, the President signed into law comprehensive U.S. federal tax reform legislation that significantly reforms the Code.
-This legislation, among other things, contains significant changes to the taxation of our operations and an investment in our Series C Preferred Units, including a partial limitation on the deductibility of certain business interest expenses, a deduction for our unitholders relating to certain income from partnerships, immediate deductions for certain new investments instead of deductions for depreciation over time and the modification or repeal of many business deductions and credits.
-We continue to examine the impact of this tax reform legislation, and as its overall impact is uncertain, we note that this tax reform legislation could adversely affect the value of an investment in our Series C Preferred Units.
-Prospective holders of Series C Preferred Units.
+This legislation, among other things, contains significant changes to the taxation of our operations and an investment in our Series B Preferred Units, including a partial limitation on the deductibility of certain business interest expenses, a deduction for our unitholders relating to certain income from partnerships, immediate deductions for certain new investments instead of deductions for depreciation over time and the modification or repeal of many business deductions and credits.
+We continue to examine the impact of this tax reform legislation, and as its overall impact is uncertain, we note that this tax reform legislation could adversely affect the value of an investment in our Series B Preferred Units.
+Prospective holders of Series B Preferred Units are urged to consult their tax advisors regarding the impact of this tax reform legislation on an investment in our Series B Preferred Units.